 In one story, the deity Takemikazuchi-no-mikoto traveled to what is now the town of Nara on a white deer.
 The Kasuga Grand Shrine was erected there in his honor.
-And today, in honor of the white deer, other deer roam freely around the temple grounds, where tourists feed them.
+And today, in honor of the white deer, other deer roam freely around the temple grounds, where tourists feed them.6

 Deer Symbolism in Christianity and the Bible

 In the Bible, deer serve as a reminder for people to maintain their surefootedness and devotion to God amidst the perils they can face on Earth.
-Deer also symbolized the pursuit of spiritual enlightenment.
+Deer also symbolize the pursuit of spiritual enlightenment.
 For example in Psalm 42:1, David says, “As a deer longs for flowing streams, so my soul longs for you, O God.”
-And in Psalm 18:33, he says, “He makes my feet like those of a deer and gave me sure footing on high places.”
+And in Psalm 18:33, he says, “He makes my feet like those of a deer and gave me sure footing on high places.”7

 The Legend of Saint Giles

 In another story, a Catholic priest who became Saint Giles went to live in a forest in southern France.
-He lives in solitude for many years except for the companionship of a deer.
+He lived in solitude for many years except for the companionship of a deer.
 One day, the local king’s hunters were searching for the deer.
 However, Saint Giles intervened and was shot in the knee with one of the hunter’s arrows.
 Saint Giles refused treatment, and thus earned the respect of the king.
-The king granted the saint land on which to build a monastery, which became the Abbey of Saint-Gilles-du-Gard.
+The king granted the saint land on which to build a monastery, which became the Abbey of Saint-Gilles-du-Gard.8

 Deer in Buddhism